WEXY

 WEXY (1520 AM) is a radio station broadcasting an urban contemporary gospel format, with some paid brokered programming on religion, health and other topics.
 Licensed to Wilton Manors, Florida, United States, the station serves the Fort Lauderdale area.
 The station is currently owned by Multicultural Radio Broadcasting Licensee, LLC.
-The original call letters were WIXX.
-The station had once been co-owned with WIXX-FM, now WBGG.
+The original callsign was WIXX.
+The station had once been co-owned with WIXX-FM, now WBGG-FM.

 History

 In addition to WEXY 1520 AM, Multicultural Broadcasting also operates two sister stations in Miami/Dade County, WNMA 1210 AM and WJCC 1700; both stations serve their listening areas with a mix of Hispanic and Haitian cultural music and talk programming.
-WNMA was a onetime ESPN Deportes outlet, but the ESPN programming moved to Radio Actualidad's 990 WMYM.
+WNMA was a onetime ESPN Deportes Radio outlet, but the ESPN programming moved to Radio Actualidad's 990 WMYM.

-WEXY first went on the air in June 1963, starting out as the AM sister station to Fort Lauderdale's WAXY-FM 105.9, then known as WFLM, which is now known as WBGG "Big 106."
+WEXY first went on the air in June 1963, starting out as the AM sister station to Fort Lauderdale's WAXY-FM 105.9, then known as WFLM, which is now known as WBGG "Big 106".

 According to a 1990 Sun Sentinel Newspaper interview, WEXY had its roots in the 1960s, when WEXY's owner, Juno Beattie, then operating a beauty shop in Durham, North Carolina, met Jim Beattie, who then owned Durham's top rated rock radio station.
 They met when Jim attempted to get Juno's shop to buy spots on the station.